Frankfurt National Assembly: Relations with the National Assembly

-As the National Assembly had initiated the creation of the Provisional Central Power, the Regent and his government were expected to be subservient to their whims.
+As the National Assembly had initiated the creation of the Provisional Central Power, the Regent, and his government were expected to be subservient to their whims.
 Theoretically, the transfer of the Confederate Diet's authority to the Regent on 12 July gave him legitimate, binding power independent of the National Assembly.
 The Diet's rules regarding unanimous decision-making and a liberum veto had been a source of weakness when divided among 39 members.
 But, when concentrated in the hands of one man, it could make him supreme if he chose to be so.

 However, the Regent was a man of advanced age who was convinced, like most of his contemporaries, that his office would be of short duration and his role should be strictly an honor.
 Therefore, the personalities of the Prime Ministers during the life of the Provisional Central Power clearly defined the government during their tenures.
 Carl zu Leiningen was staunchly anti-Prussian and essentially anti-prince.
 His family had been mediatized along with hundreds of other nobles in the Napoleonic period, and he expected the remaining princes of Germany to set aside their crowns as well.
 Anton von Schmerling held contempt for many of the institutions he had dutifully served, such as the Confederate Diet, and considered the National Assembly and his administration to be the future of Germany.
 Yet, as the National Assembly dragged out its work on the Constitution, the role of the Provisional Central Power changed.
-Soon, its purpose was to shore up the diminishing legitimacy of the whole project in eyes of the people and the princes.
+Soon, its purpose was to shore up the diminishing legitimacy of the whole project in the eyes of the people and the princes.
 Heinrich Gagern's appointment as Prime Minister in December was to serve that purpose, even though relations between the Regent and the former President of the National Assembly were poor.

-After the Constitution was rejected by the larger states in April 1849, Gagern came into conflict with the Regent over his refusal to defend the Constitution, and resigned.
+After the Constitution was rejected by the larger states in April 1849, Gagern came into conflict with the Regent over his refusal to defend the Constitution and resigned.
 (See Provisional Rump Parliament and Dissolution for the conflict between the Provisional Central Power and the National Assembly, and Aftermath for the period following.)